DijiOfficial/Astyanax/README.md

 ## Astynax The Game

-This game is a close replica of the Original Game Astyanax made for the Arcade and later NES, with a small modifications.
+This game is a close replica of the Original Game Astyanax made for the Arcade and later NES, with small modifications.

 ## Core Mechanics